Skip to main content

 2. Define the Inductive Hypothesis

 The next step in our proof is to define the inductive hypothesis.
-Here, we'll assume the correctness of a smaller part, then use that to prove the correctness of a bigger part.
+Here, as we've done before, we'll assume the correctness of a smaller part, then use that to prove the correctness of a bigger part.
 More specifically, we'll be using some ideas of structural induction for this problem.
 Let's elaborate more on that:

-Induction Hypothesis: Assume for all L : int tree and R : int tree that treeSum L is correct and treeSum R is correct.
+Induction Hypothesis: Assume for some arbitrary values L : int tree and R : int tree that treeSum L is correct and treeSum R is correct.

 3. Assume the Inductive Hypothesis to Show the Inductive Step.